frederic-perez/AmE-dictionary/data/dictionary.md

 __maxim__ _n_ :es: máxima
 __Mayan<sup>1</sup>__ _adj_ :mega:
 __Mayan<sup>2</sup>__ _n_ :mega:
-__mayhem__ _n_ :seven: Mayhem is a violent and rowdy disturbance, like what you might experience at an overcrowded rock concert or a day-after-Thanksgiving sale. _Cameron was charged with attempted murder, mayhem assault and battery on a person over 60._
+__mayhem__ _n_ :eight: /ˈmeɪ hɛm, ˈmeɪ əm/ Mayhem is a violent and rowdy disturbance, like what you might experience at an overcrowded rock concert or a day-after-Thanksgiving sale. _Cameron was charged with attempted murder, mayhem assault and battery on a person over 60._
 __mayo__ _n_ _informal_ :two: /ˈmeɪ oʊ/ Mayonnaise.
 __mayoketchup__
 __mayonnaise__ _n_ :astonished::mega: